custom-cards/flex-table-card/docs/example-cfg-simple-cell-formatting.md

 or `strict`.
 Whilst 'modify' *will* actually alter the cell contents **before** `sort_by` or `strict` are processed.

-Another detail worth mentioning is that `align` does *also* affect the column's header and not only the contents, if your needs differ, please use `css` instead.

 [Return to main README.md](../README.md)